wtsi-hgi/nf_splicing/README.md

 <br>

 ### Reference File
 The reference must be the sequence(s) of the minigene.
+If the library only contains partial exon, then the reference should be also the partial exon sequence.

 * **Random Intron Library:** The reference file should contain all variant sequences.
 For example, if the library includes 100 random intron sequences, the reference fasta file must include all 100 corresponding sequences.
 * **Mutagenesis Library:** The reference file only needs the wild-type sequence.